-In addition, the company has prepared additional boiler construction of three Grate Boilers which can be used to burn waste and/ or use RDF with each capacity of 75 tons per hour to be used as a steam boiler for lightweight concrete factories and to process the raw materials and fuel of TPI Polene Plc. which requires additional steam and for the production of PP-70MW (TG7).
-Furthermore, it is also a preparation to support the amount of municipal waste that the company is exposed to.
-The installation is expected to be completed by mid-2020 and 2021 respectively.
+In addition, the company has prepared additional boiler installation of three Grate Boilers which can be used to burn waste and/or use RDF with each capacity of 75 tons per hour to be used as a steam boiler for lightweight concrete factories and to process the raw materials and fuel of TPI Polene Plc. which requires additional steam and for the production of MIXED FUEL-PP-70MW (TG7).
+Furthermore, it is also a preparation to support the amount of municipal waste to which the company is exposed.
+The installation is expected to be completed in 2020.